SAP-archive/teched2019-cloud-cf-product-list/exercises/01_setup/README.md

 ![Start Cloud Foundry Trial](/img/start_cf_trial.png?raw=true)
 <br><br>
 2. Click on the *Start Cloud Foundry Trial* button – a pop-up will appear.
 Select a region from the dropdown for your trial and click OK
-- If you attend TechEd Las Vegas, select US East (VA) region.
+- If you attend TechEd Las Vegas or TechEd Bangalore select US East (VA) region.
 - If you attend TechEd Barcelona, select Europe (Frankfurt) region.
 <br><br>
 ![Select Trial Region](/img/select_trial_region.png?raw=true)